-- Information about the membership and terms of reference of Cabinet committees, any coalition or other agreements between political parties, and Cabinet Office circulars are is available on the website of the Department of the Prime Minister and Cabinet, at dpmc.govt.nz/our-business-units/cabinet-office. - Detailed guidance and information on Executive Council, Cabinet, and Cabinet committee processes is are available in the CabGuide, at dpmc.govt.nz/publications/cabguide. - Detailed guidance on impact analysis for regulatory proposals is available on the Treasury website, www.treasury.govt.nz. - The Standing Orders of the House of Representatives are available on the Parliament website, www.parliament.nzparliament.nz.
+- Information about the membership and terms of reference of Cabinet committees, any coalition or other agreements between political parties, and Cabinet Office circulars is available on the website of the Department of the Prime Minister and Cabinet, dpmc.govt.nz/our-business-units/cabinet-office. - Detailed guidance and information on Executive Council, Cabinet, and Cabinet committee processes are available in the CabGuide, dpmc.govt.nz/publications/cabguide. - Detailed guidance on impact analysis for regulatory proposals is available on the Treasury website, treasury.govt.nz. - The Standing Orders of the House of Representatives are available on the Parliament website, parliament.nz.

-The guidance listed here was current at time of going to press.
-For updates, see the online version of this manual at dpmc.govt.nz/our-business-units/cabinet-office/supporting-work-cabinet/cabinet-manual.
+The guidance listed here was current at the time of going to press.
+For updates, see the online version of this manual at dpmc.govt.nz/cabinet-manual.